People's State of Bavaria: After the assassination

 Despite the assassination, the Landtag convened as scheduled, and Erhard Auer, the leader of the Social Democrats and the Minister of the Interior in Eisner's government, began to eulogize Eisner, but rumours had already begun to spread that Auer was behind the assassination.
 Acting on the false allegations, Alois Lindner, a butcher, waiter and member of the Revolutionary Workers' Council who was a fervent supporter of Eisner, shot Auer twice with a rifle, seriously wounding him.
 It prompted other armed Eisner supporters to open fire, killing one delegate from the Centre Party and provoking nervous breakdowns in at least two ministers.
 For the next month, there was effectively no government in Bavaria.

 The events caused unrest and lawlessness in Bavaria, and a general strike was proclaimed by the workers' and soldiers' councils, which distributed guns and ammunition.
-The assassination of Eisner created a martyr for the leftist cause and prompted demonstrations, the closing of the University of Munich, the kidnapping of aristocrats and the forced pealing of church bells.
+The assassination of Eisner created a martyr for the leftist cause and prompted demonstrations, the closing of the Ludwig-Maximilians-Universität München, the kidnapping of aristocrats and the forced pealing of church bells.
 "Revenge for Eisner" rang through bullhorns in the streets.
 The support for the Left was greater than ever before, even greater than Eisner himself had been able to win.

 Hoffmann government and end of the People's State

-A general meeting of Munich councils on 22 February elected a Bavarian Central Council under the leadership of Ernst Niekisch (SPD) with representatives from the SPD, USPD, Communist Party of Germany (KPD) and peasants' councils.
+A general meeting of Munich councils on 22 February 1919 elected a Bavarian Central Council under the leadership of Ernst Niekisch (SPD) with representatives from the SPD, USPD, Communist Party of Germany (KPD) and peasants' councils.
 On 28 February, the Central Council called a congress of Bavarian councils at which the SPD refused to take part in a proposed provisional government.
 It insisted that a government could be legitimate only if backed by elected representatives of the people.
 The members of the constituent assembly (Landtag) were then called back into session and met for just the second time on 17 March.
 They chose Johannes Hoffmann of the SPD, an anti-militarist and former schoolteacher, to be minister-president.
 He then formed a minority cabinet consisting of four members from the SPD, two from the USPD, two independents and one from the Peasants' League.